A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Exact Computational Methods

-\textbf{Remarks:}\\ A couple of fast heuristics to generate initial solutions for Problem \ref{prob_BRPR} at the beginning of each iteration have been designed to support a commercial solver with a fast computation.
-Also, note that BRP-m3 (BRP-m3R, respectively) without height limit is a relaxation to that with height limit.
-Given that the former is much easier to compute, a practical strategy is to derive its optimal solution and verify whether height limit is violated over relocation turns.
-If not, that optimal solution is also optimal to the latter one (i.e., with height limit).
+\textbf{Remarks:}\\ Two fast heuristics to generate initial solutions for Problem \ref{prob_BRPR} at the beginning of each iteration have been designed to support a commercial solver with a fast computation.
+Also, note that BRP-m3 (BRP-m3R, respectively) without {the height limit} is a relaxation to that with {the height limit}.
+Given that the former is much easier to compute, a practical strategy is to derive its optimal solution and verify whether {the height limit} is violated over relocation turns.
+If not, that optimal solution is also optimal to the latter one (i.e., with {the height limit}).
+Indeed, as shown in our computational experiments, this is the case among the majority of testing instances.
 If violated, a reparation heuristic is designed to convert that solution into a feasible one, and might again be optimal.
 The overall enhanced IS algorithm in pseudo code is presented in Appendix \ref{Appendix_Enhanced-Iterative-Scheme}.
-Moreover, the upper bound of the number of relocations is not needed in our IS algorithms.
+Moreover, an upper bound of the number of relocations is not needed in our IS algorithms.